LoyolaChicagoBooks/introcs-csharp/rst/computerscience.rst

 indicating which warp threads are raised and which lowered when a cross thread is woven in.

-.. index:: bits and bytes
+.. index:: bit
+   byte
    binary number system
+   base 2

 In modern electronic computers the most basic bit of data (actually called a *bit*) is held by two-state switches, often